datalad-handbook/book/docs/usecases/supervision.rst

 effort and time commitment from busy supervisors.
 It furthermore serves to log undertaken steps, establishes trust in an analysis, and eases collaboration.

-Successful workflows rely on more knowledgeable "trainers" (i.e. supervisors, or a more experienced collaborator) for a quick initial dataset setup with optimal configuration, and an introduction to the YODA principles and basic DataLad commands.
+Successful workflows rely on more knowledgeable "trainers" (i.e., supervisors, or a more experienced collaborator) for a quick initial dataset setup with optimal configuration, and an introduction to the YODA principles and basic DataLad commands.
 Subsequently, supervision and collaboration is made easy by the distributed nature of a dataset.